 Academic CareAdd to Favourites

-As students approach the conclusion of their secondary education, academic care is focused on students reaching their potential in their choice of exit credential, the Higher School Certificate (HSC) or International Baccalaureate (IB) Diploma Programs.
-Ravenswood also offers a range of programs to assist students in a successful transition to life after school, at university or another tertiary course or work and other pursuits.
+As students approach the conclusion of their Secondary School Education, academic support is focused on students reaching their potential in their choice of exit credential, Higher School Certificate or International Baccalaureate Diploma Programme.
+Ravenswood offers a range of programs to assist student in a successful transition to life beyond school.